anaclumos/extracranial/Research/pages/Accessing Remote Jupyter at USC ISI.md

 slug: '/F16ADE'
 ---

-This guide provides instructions for accessing a Jupyter Notebook on a remote server and configuring a GPU for machine learning tasks using TensorFlow and PyTorch.
+This guide provides instructions for accessing a Jupyter Notebook on a remote server and configuring a GPU for machine learning tasks using TensorFlow and [[PyTorch]].

 ## Accessing the Remote Jupyter Notebook